alibaba-go/bluto/README.md

 Bluto is a golang implementation of Redis client based on [Redigo](https://github.com/gomodule/redigo).
 The client manages a connection pool for each node and uses goroutine to execute as concurrently as possible, leading to its high efficiency and low latency.

 **Supported**:
-* Most commands of keys, strings, lists, sets, sorted sets, hashes.
+* Most commands of keys, strings, lists, sets, sorted sets, and hashes.

 ## Documentation